coding-laura/coding-laura.github.io/_posts/2026-05-10-thinking-vs-doing.md

 Forwarding is the process of taking an incoming packet and sending it out the correct interface based on its destination.
 This is data plane work.
 It uses a forwarding table.

+So, **what is a router?** A router is a device that runs two parallel operations: a **control plane** that builds and maintains a view of the network, and a **data plane** that forwards packets at line rate based on what the control plane computed.
+One thinks, one does; and keeping them separate is what makes both possible.